Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/README.md

 If you have problems with installation, let me know.
 I am searching _**collaborators for this project**_.
-If you have experience and want to collaborate text me on email or github Issues (part of the code was hided due to good results)
+If you have experience and want to collaborate text me on email or github Issues

 ### Why this stock prediction project ?
 Things this project **offers** that I did not find in other free projects, are: